 2. What is a gun violence restraining order?

 The request to remove a gun is made to a judge via an ex parte petition to the court.
-The judge, then, decides whether or not to grant or deny the request.
+The judge then decides whether or not to grant or deny the request.2

-Note that in regard to coworkers, they can file a petition if:
+Note that regarding coworkers, they can file a petition if:

 - they had substantial and regular interactions with the other person for at least one year, and